ianheggie-oaf/scraper_utils_ruby/README.md

 #### `MORPH_EXPECT_BAD`

-To avoid morph complaining about sites that are known toi be bad, but you want them to keep being tested, list them on `MORPH_EXPECT_BAD`, for example:
+To avoid morph complaining about sites that are known to be bad, but you want them to keep being tested, list them on `MORPH_EXPECT_BAD`, for example: